Quest for Cures call for applications

 Clear plans and mechanisms for sharing resources and information across the team, including existing resources and platforms must also be demonstrated.

-18 August 2016 - Invitation for submission of full applications
+End August 2017 - Invitation for submission of full applications

 Please note: applicants should not, under any circumstances, directly approach Trustees or committee members in connection with their (or another's) research application.